shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 }
 ```

-For create stream instruction we have created a Schema which describes the data type for variables.
-We will be using this in `createStream` function:
+For creating stream instruction we have created a Schema that describes the data type for variables.
+We will be using this in the `createStream` function:

 ```js
 export const createStream = ({